Student Affairs - Goldman Center for Student Accessibility

 If you have had accommodations in the past, or feel you will need them during your time at Tulane, please connect with our office as soon as possible to learn more about the services that might be available to you.

 For current students with approved accommodations, click the "CURRENT STUDENT - LOGIN" button below.
-(Please Note: The Fall 2017 semester will not be active in the online portal until August 18, 2017.
-Students will be unable to activate accommodations before that date.)

 To begin the process for requesting accommodations, click "Start Here - with TU username" if you have a Tulane email and password, or click "Start Here - without TU username" if you do not have a Tulane email and password.